| |

 • Book accommodations ahead of time in Beaune or Dijon.

 • Allow time to wander through the charming villages and visit both Dijon and Beaune.
 The Climats of Burgundy are only one area where they produce wine in Burgundy, so wine lovers will be interested in visiting the nearby regions.
-The Vezelay and Fontenay Abbeys, both of them UNESCO-listed sites, are not far.
+Vezelay church and Fontenay Abbey, both of them UNESCO-listed sites, are not far.
 Neither are the UNESCO-listed Great Saltworks of Salins-les-Bains.

 • Download the app “Balades en Bourgogne” to find cycling and walking circuits with guided audio.